Easter Games and Activities

 - Large glass jar filled with chocolate eggs

 How To Play: Have children write their name on a small piece of paper and their guess as to how many chocolate eggs are in the jar.
 The child who guesses the right number or comes closest takes the jar of candy home to share with their family.

-- Cupcake for each child
+- A cut out bunny for each child

 - Cotton balls (for tail)

 How To Play: Everyone makes their own version of the Easter Bunny.
 Hang them up for decoration and if you wish have a Beauty Contest.
 Recognize the most creative, prettiest, funniest, etc.